Two students looking at phone together

-Financial aid is from Mars, Student Affairs is from Venus
+Financial Aid Is from Mars, Student Affairs Is from Venus

 Facilitating partnership between two critical parts of the institution